YoussefKamal098/binary_trees/README.md

 Binary trees are hierarchical data structures composed of nodes, where each node has at most two children, referred to as the left child and the right child.
 The topmost node of the tree is called the root.
 Nodes that do not have any children are called leaf nodes.
 Binary trees are used in various applications, including representing hierarchical data such as directory structures, expression parsing, and more.

 ### Key concepts and operations
-- **Node:** Each element in a binary tree is called a node.
+- `Node`:Each element in a binary tree is called a node.
 Nodes contain data and references (or pointers) to their left and right children.
-- **Root:** The topmost node of the tree.
+- `Root`: The topmost node of the tree.
-- **Parent, Child, Sibling:** Nodes in a binary tree have a parent-child relationship.
+- `Parent, Child, Sibling:` Nodes in a binary tree have a parent-child relationship.
 Nodes with the same parent are called siblings.
-- **Leaf Node:** Nodes that do not have any children.
+- `Leaf Node:` Nodes that do not have any children.
-- **Traversal:** Techniques for visiting all nodes in a tree in a specific order, such as in-order, pre-order, and post-order traversal.
+- `Traversal:` Techniques for visiting all nodes in a tree in a specific order, such as in-order, pre-order, and post-order traversal.
-- **Search:** Searching for a specific node or value in the tree.
+- `Search:` Searching for a specific node or value in the tree.
-- **Insertion and Deletion:** Adding and removing nodes from the tree while maintaining the binary tree properties.
+- `Insertion and Deletion:` Adding and removing nodes from the tree while maintaining the binary tree properties.
-- **Balanced vs. Unbalanced Trees:** Balanced trees have approximately the same number of nodes on the left and right subtrees, leading to more efficient operations.
+- `Balanced vs. Unbalanced Trees:` Balanced trees have approximately the same number of nodes on the left and right subtrees, leading to more efficient operations.

 Certainly!
 Here's an overview of the time complexity for various operations on binary trees, including average, best, and worst-case scenarios: